rieske/event-sourced-account/accounts/README.md

 I started with the basic operations in the account - deposit and withdrawal, open and close.
 This captures the basic business rules of when an account can be interacted with, what amounts can be deposited and withdrawn and under what circumstances.
-Money transfer is nothing but a withdrawal from one account and deposit to another that has to happen within a transaction.
+Money transfer between accounts is nothing but a withdrawal from one account and deposit to another that has to happen within a transaction.

 #### Concurrency